DEJanifer/Smart-Market-Retail-SSR/src/posts/roi-of-modern-office-amenities.md

 summary: "Boost employee productivity and improve employee retention with a strategic breakroom upgrade.
 This guide provides a framework for calculating the true ROI of modern office amenities, proving how they strengthen your company culture and your bottom line."
 imageUrl: "/blog-5-gratuitous-micromarket2.webp"
 metaTitle: "The ROI of a Breakroom Upgrade"
-metaDescription: "Calculate the true ROI of a breakroom upgrade.
-Learn how modern office amenities boost employee productivity and retention, all while enhancing your company culture at no cost."
+metaDescription: "Learn how modern office amenities boost employee productivity and retention, all while enhancing your company culture at no cost."
 ---
 ### <span class="text-mint">Shifting the Breakroom from an Expense</span> <span class="text-coral">to an Investment</span>